You’d think I might write…

 DON’T TRY ONLINE BANKING WHILE ON PAINKILLERS.
 Just trust me on this.

 For an independent woman like me, asking for help was a big step, and I learned to do it with grace and gratitude.
-(See ice cube tray comment, above) Planning limited what I needed help with.
+(See ice cube tray comment, above).
+Planning limited what I needed help with.
 So, I just:

-• bought a pack of butterly clips
+• bought a pack of butterfly clips

 • installed a hand-held shower head